dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-administrators/setup.rst

 Do not set LD_LIBRARY_PATH
 ==========================

-LD_LIBRARY_PATH is an environment variable which can be used to make the dynamic linker look for shared libraries in specific places.
+:index:`LD_LIBRARY_PATH` is an environment variable which can be used to make the dynamic linker look for shared libraries in specific places.
 It is not necessary to set it for OpenCSW binaries.
 All of them are built with the ``-R`` flag, so each binary itself knows where to look for the shared objects.